 The Combinatorial Group of the Institute of Computer Science of the Czech Academy of Sciences organises a seminar in cooperation with the group Graph limits and inhomogeneous random graphs from the Institute of Mathematics of the Czech Academy of Sciences.
+If you want to receive announcements of the seminar by e-mail, please contact piguet at cs dot cas dot cz.

 The seminars themselves are located either at the Institute of Mathematics, or at the Institute of Computer Science.
 Please check the location of each seminar!